markusheimerl/markusheimerl/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on robotics.
-- 🌱 I’m currently learning the mathematics of accelerated simulations and reinforcement learning.
+- 🌱 I’m currently learning the depths of embedded systems.
 - 👯 I’m looking to collaborate on ratisbon robotics.
 - 🤔 I’m looking for help with gathering funding.
 - 💬 Ask me about hardware.